nterreri/thesis/report/main.md

 (like the grammar rules and templates described above), which we may want to call "dialogue acts".
-These more advanced systems are sometimes referred to "information-state" systems as opposed to "frame-based" systems that coerce the conversation to a very specific task.
+These more advanced systems are sometimes referred to "information-state" systems as opposed to "frame-based" systems that coerce the conversation to a very specific task (#REFERENCE).

 For the purposes of the problem at hand, it is difficult to decide which of these would be ideal.
 For one, the tight control over the topics in the conversation